by Elizabeth H. Beers, Timothy J. Smith, and Doug Walsh, posted online 2010; updated June 2021

 Drosophila suzukii (Matsumura) (Diptera: Drosophilida)

-Adult: The adults resembles Drosophila melanogaster except for a few distinguishing characteristics.
-Overall the adults are about 3 mm in length, with a tan body and red eyes.
-There are 1 pair of wings, plus the halteres common to the Diptera.
+Adult: The adults resemble Drosophila melanogaster except for a few distinguishing characteristics.
+They are slightly larger (about 3 mm in length), with a tan body and red eyes.
+There are 1 pair of wings, plus the halteres (vestigial hindwings) common to the Diptera.
 The abdominal segments have dark brown bands on the posterior edge.
 The key character of female D. suzukii is their heavily sclerotized and serrated ovipositor, which is lacking in D. melanogaster.
 The key character for the males is the single spot on each wing, from which the species gets its common name.
 The spots are on the leading edge of the wing near the tip.
 However, it should be noted that the spots are not visible when the adult male first emerges; it takes 8-10 hours for them to be fully formed.
 An additional characteristic of the males are the dark bands encircling the forelegs.

-The following life history parameters are taken from the original 1939 study by Kazawa.
-Up to 13 generations/year were recorded.
-These studies also indicated that the time from egg to adult was 8-11 days under optimal temperatures, which are about 77°F; The egg stage lasted from 1-3 days, the three larval stages 3-13 days, and the pupae 4.5 days.
-Development was proportionately slower at 60°F. The life cycle in the field during the cherry season is expected to be about 2-3 weeks.
-Adults can live 3-9 weeks, although the adults that overwinter live for many months.
-The females lay from 1-60 eggs per day, averaging about a dozen (when all generations are included).
-Total lifetime fecundity of the females is 200-600 eggs.
+Development of SWD from egg to adult requires about 8-11 days at optimal temperatures under laboratory conditions (mid- to high 70s).
+The egg stage lasts from 1-3 days, the three larval stages 3-13 days, and the pupae 4.5 days.
+Development is proportionately slower at lower temperatures.
+The life cycle in the field during the cherry season is likely about 2-3 weeks during the growing season.
+Summer adults can live 3-9 weeks, although the adults that overwinter live for many months.
+The females can lay several hundred eggs in their lifetime.

 Damage is caused by oviposition by the females, and larval feeding in the fruit.
 Fruit becomes soft, and subject to decay.
 The initial oviposition site takes on a sunken appearance.
 After larvae become larger, they cut breathing holes in the side of the fruit, further enhancing the opportunity for decay.